Hooptaplabs/htdebugger/readme.md

 ## Notes

-The GA debugger repository contains GACore and the browser extensions.
-GACore is a library for inspecting Google Analytics tracking beacons and is used by all browser extensions.
-GACore can also stand alone if required.
+The HT debugger repository contains HTCore and the browser extensions.
+HTCore is a library for inspecting Hooptap tracking beacons and is used by all browser extensions.
+HTCore can also stand alone if required.